Docs Menu

 • After upgrading the MongoDB major version, you will not be able to downgrade to previous versions.

-• Starting in MongoDB 6.0, the $$SEARCH_META aggregation variable can't be used in any subsequent stage after a $searchMeta stage.
+• Starting with MongoDB 6.0, the $$SEARCH_META aggregation variable can't be used in any subsequent stage after a $searchMeta stage.

 If you want to upgrade to MongoDB 6.0 from a previous version and use the $$SEARCH_META aggregation variable in your Atlas Search $searchMeta queries, review them before you upgrade your cluster to avoid errors.

-To upgrade a cluster, you must have Project Owner access or higher to the project.
+To upgrade a cluster, you must have the Project Owner or higher role for the project.

 1